Knife Accessories

 Acacia and teak wood are two popular choices that produce good-quality cutting boards.
 It’s common for cooks to dabble between the two, and so do knife stores.

-What is acacia wood?
+What is Acacia wood?

 Acacia Cutting Board with Juice Groove and Rounded Corners